rupeshtiwari/learning-apache-spark/README.md

   - Click on executers tab and note you get 3 executers and check their memory allocation.
     ![](https://i.imgur.com/0pb69s4.png)

-## Step 3: Running PySpark on Notebook on EMR cluster at AWS cloud
+## Step 3: Running PySpark on Notebook on EMR cluster at AWS cloud using Zeppelin

 👉 Note: mostly you will not use pyspark shell in real world people are using notebooks.
 Therefore, we are going to use zeppelins notebook next.